 When will I be expected to start work?

-Most of our apprentices start work in August, before attending our Welcome Event in autumn.
+Most of our apprentices start work in September to attend our welcome event alongside their peers.

 What do I do if I have a disability or learning difference which may affect my performance during the selection process?